 It all depends on your favoured aesthetic style and what the purpose of your verandah will be (relaxing? dining? entertaining?).
 And of course, how much space – and money – you have to work with!
 But there are also plenty of inexpensive little tweaks you can make to style up a plain verandah space.

 Here, I’ve gathered 40 ideas for how to beautifully style an outdoor space that has that designer’s touch.
 Let’s take a look at some gorgeous verandah ideas!

 For charm and character, you can’t go wrong with simple weathered timber and decorative items made from organic materials.
 Try a wooden table with cane seating and a stunning rattan lampshade.
 This would be perfect for when you walk out from one of these Bohemian living rooms.

 2. All wood spells warmth

-You could also go for a solid timber look, like this enclosed verandah.
-A simple, minimalist design, it feels so snug and cosy thanks to all the wood, and the sleek downlights will increase the ambience at night time.
+You could also go for a solid timber look, especially if you have an enclosed verandah.
+A simple, minimalist design can feel so snug and cosy thanks to all the wood.
+Just add sleek downlights to increase the ambience at night time.

 3. Surf shack vibes

 A natural, weathered style of verandah with a simple rustic bench always brings those beachy vibes.
 Add subtle pops of colour to faded paintwork through soft furnishings, container plants and hanging lanterns.